jmitchell24/jpmitchell-ca/content/posts/x-macros.md

 Pay attention to the pre-processor macro `EXPAND_ENUM_DOGS`, that's the important part.
 It has an input parameter.
 That parameter is itself ANOTHER pre-processor macro with its own input parameters.

 It doesn't define anything on it's own, but can be used by its input (`DOG`, in this example) to do something useful.
-You can think this macro as an encoding of your repeating data elements, but in the form of raw source code text, as opposed something more 'structured' like variables.
+This is a form of [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming).
+Your pre-defined data elements are encoded within the macro, which becomes the source of truth any code you may want to generate.

 To demonstrate, look closely at the `to_string` function:
 ```c++